 - All floors are swept with disinfecting broom.

-- All contact surfaces are disinfected with a pure alcohol spray and are left to air dry
+- All contact surfaces are disinfected with a pure alcohol spray numerous times throughout the day and are left to air dry.

 - Soiled blankets and scarves are laundered before returning to class circulation